-Trump returns to campaign trail to target GOP Rep. Anthony Gonzalez who voted for impeachment
+Trump returns to campaign trail to target GOP Rep. Anthony Gonzalez, who voted for impeachment

-In his first major campaign event since he left office, Trump held a boisterous rally where he condemned Rep. Anthony Gonzalez as a 'sellout' and a 'disgrace'
+The former president's appearance near Cleveland was his first major public event since leaving office.
+He referred to Gonzalez as a 'sellout' and a 'disgrace'

-Donald Trump returned to the campaign trail in Ohio Saturday to throw his support behind Republican congressional candidate Max Miller in an attempt to oust Rep. Anthony Gonzalez.
+Former President Donald Trump returned to the campaign trail in Ohio on Saturday night to throw his support behind Republican congressional candidate Max Miller in an attempt to oust Rep. Anthony Gonzalez.

-In his first major campaign event since he left office, Trump held a boisterous rally where he condemned Gonzalez as a "sellout" and a "disgrace."
+In his first major campaign event since leaving office, Trump held a boisterous rally in Wellington, southwest of Cleveland, where he condemned Gonzalez as a "sellout" and a "disgrace."

 TRUMP DEMANDS 100% TARIFFS ON CHINESE GOODS, DEBT CANCELLATION, AND $10T IN REPARATIONS FOR COVID-19

-Gonzalez was one of 10 House Republicans who voted to impeach the former president over his alleged role in the Jan.
+Gonzalez was one of 10 House Republicans who voted to impeach Trump over his alleged role in the Jan.
 6 attack on the U.S. Capitol.

-"He’s a grandstanding Rhino, not respected in D.C., who voted for the unhinged, unconstitutional, illegal impeachment," Trump said to his supporters Saturday, again calling it a "witch hunt."
+"He’s a grandstanding RINO [Republican in name only] – not respected in D.C. – who voted for the unhinged, unconstitutional, illegal impeachment," Trump told his supporters, again calling it a "witch hunt."

 Trump assured the crowd he wasn’t supporting Miller, his former White House aide, just to spite Gonzalez.